Halloween Havoc (1990): Aftermath

 The 1990 Halloween Havoc would be the final Halloween Havoc produced by WCW under the NWA banner, as in January 1991, WCW split from the NWA.

 Stan Hansen ended Lex Luger's record 523-day reign as United States Heavyweight Champion, then returned to Japan shortly after dropping the title back to Luger at Starrcade.
 The Black Scorpion angle continued until Starrcade when it was revealed that Ric Flair was behind the character, in an attempt to regain the NWA World Heavyweight title.

-The Midnight Express broke up after the PPV, Jim Cornette was tired of his and his team's treatment by Jim Herd so he and Stan Lane left to form Smoky Mountain Wrestling in 1991, but Bobby Eaton remained in the promotion and began a short singles career (even having a short reign with the WCW World Television Championship) before joining Paul E. Dangerously's "Dangerous Alliance" and teamed up with Arn Anderson.
+The Midnight Express broke up after the PPV, Jim Cornette was tired of his and his team's treatment by Jim Herd so he and Stan Lane left to form Smoky Mountain Wrestling in 1991, but Bobby Eaton remained in the promotion and began a short singles career (even having a short reign with the WCW World Television Championship) before joining Paul E. Dangerously's "Dangerous Alliance" and teaming up with Arn Anderson.